anaceliacunha/dto-poc/libs/README.md

 make codegen
 ```

-This regenerates all code in the `gen/` folder from OpenAPI specs.
+This generates all code directly into the library directories from OpenAPI specs.

 ### 2. Build Libraries